whoismanoj/Team8-Company-Bankruptcy-Prediction-Mini-Project-DSAI/Readme.md

 Our regression model consists of various important predictors (i.e. "Bankruptcy Label", "Net Income to Total Assets", ""Total Debt to Total Assests", "EBIT to Total Assets Ration", "Market Value to Book Value Ratio", "Working Capital to Total Assests Ratio", "Current Liability to Assets Ratio", Sales to Total Assets Ratio" and "Cash Flow to Total Assets Ratio") and their coefficients were used to determine how much one variables have its impact on a company success.

-On the other hand, the least relevant predictors were singled out to be (i.e. "Current Liability to CUrrent Assets", "Working Capital Turnover", "Working Capital to Fixed Assets", "Net Income to Total Assets", "Total Assets to GNP Price", "Quick Asset Ratio", "Borrowing Dependency", "Inventory and Accounts Receivable/Net Operating Revenue", "Operating Profit Per Person" and "Current Liability to Assets".
+On the other hand, the least relevant predictors were singled out to be (i.e. "Current Liability to Current Assets", "Working Capital Turnover", "Working Capital to Fixed Assets", "Net Income to Total Assets", "Total Assets to GNP Price", "Quick Asset Ratio", "Borrowing Dependency", "Inventory and Accounts Receivable/Net Operating Revenue", "Operating Profit Per Person" and "Current Liability to Assets".

 To further explain on the regression model.